yijing917/kdrama_analysis/README.md

 2)	The highest count of drama group by Original network and average rating/ max rating
 3)	Does weekend drama have higher rating compared to weekdays?
 4)	Highest rating of drama by Year
-5)	What are the common episides available in Korean drama?
-6)	Identify the count of drama with content rating
+5)	Identify the count of drama with content rating
-7)	Deeper analysis – Netflix’s drama analysis by year and rating
+6)	Deeper analysis – Netflix’s drama analysis by year and rating
-8)	Is there a trend for drama rated as “18+Restricted (violence % Profanity)
+7)	Is there a trend for drama rated as “18+Restricted (violence % Profanity)
-9)	Identify max rating in 2022 vs Original Network
+8)	Identify max rating in 2022 vs Original Network
-10)	Any drama with ratings more or equal to 9?
-11)	Identify the most common genre combination and max rating.
+9)	Identify the most common genre combination and max rating.
-12)	List out the latest year 2022 to identify the drama that airing in same month and rank the drama to find out the drama rank 1 for each month.
+10)	List out the latest year 2022 to identify the drama that airing in same month and rank the drama to find out the drama rank 1 for each month.

 :strawberry: **Findings**